rhbritton/Workout-App/README.md

-# Workout App — simple but flexible workout app
+# Workout App

+A simple but flexible workout app